pnp/prompt-pulse/Documentation/Architecture.md

 This flow is triggered from the Power App when the user clicks the **Upload** button.
 It parses the content of the csv file and returns it as JSON.

+## Prompt Pulse Sync

+This flow is triggered on a recurrent scheduled inside the Dataverse for Teams environment in which the Prompt Buddy app resides.
+It performs the following high-level steps:

+- Get Prompt Buddy Microsoft 365 Copilot prompts.
+- Loop through prompts and create a list item in the Prompts list, set the value of the 'SyncedToPulse' column to true and set the 'BuddyId' column to the unique id of the dataverse record.
+- Loop through prompts in the Prompts list and create the relevant records in the Prompt Buddy dataverse tables, set the 'SyncedToBuddy' column to true.

 ## Data Source

 As detailed in the [Overview](Overview.md) documentation, there are 3 SharePoint lists used in prompt pulse.
 Please see the details of each list below and what each column is used for: